davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 The ShowCreation animation
 --------------------------

-This animation draws the specified object and add it to the scene.
-Depending on the object, several strategies (that is several ways to actually create the object) are used, specified in the enum `ShowCreationStrategy`.
+This animation draws the specified object and adds it to the scene.
+Depending on the object, several strategies (that is, several ways to actually create the object) are used, specified in the enum `ShowCreationStrategy`.
 Strategy is automatically chosen, but it can be overriden with the method `setStrategy`.

 Forcing a specified strategy may lead to errors in some cases, as some methods are designed for specific subclasses, like `Line` or `Arrow2D`.

-Let’s show with an example.
-Using the short version with the `play` object:
+Let’s show it with an example.
+We use the short version with the `play` object:

 ``` java
 Shape sq=Shape.square().fillColor("#87556f").thickness(2).center();